scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 val p = Person("John", "Stephens")
 ```

-Constructors and other class-related topics are covered in the [Data Modeling][data-1] sections in this Overview.
+Constructors and other class-related topics are covered in the [Data Modeling][data-1] chapter.

 ### Data Modeling (Functional Programming Style)